 5 Products that Protect your Skin from Pollution

-Skin is our largest organ, and on average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff – making up a whopping 22 square feet!
+Skin is our largest organ.
+On average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff.
+Making up a whopping 22 square feet!

-Skin is waterproof, insulating, guards the body against extremes from; temperature, damaging sunlight, and does its best to block harmful chemicals.
+Skin is waterproof, insulating, guards the body against extremes.
+Protection to temperature, damaging sunlight, and does its best to block harmful chemicals.
 It exudes antibacterial substances that prevent infection and manufactures vitamin D for converting calcium into healthy bones.

 Moreover, skin additionally is a huge sensor packed with nerves for keeping the brain in touch with the outside world.
 However, despite being ridiculously versatile (as far as organs go).
 It is not necessarily equipped to deal with modern chemicals found in some polluted air.

-If you live in an area known for smog and air pollution, and you are noticing that your complexion sometimes has a similar hue to the sky, it may be time to start investing in an anti-pollution face cream or two.
-We are going to breakdown the point of these clever creams and explain why they are probably worth your hard earned pennies.
+If you live in an area known for smog and air pollution, you are noticing that your complexion sometimes has a similar hue to the sky.
+It may be time to start investing in an anti-pollution face cream or two.
+We are going to breakdown the point of these clever creams.
+Here are why they are probably worth your hard earned pennies.